Viper Documentation

 Use /copy or tap Copy Trade from the main menu, then Add.

-- Choose the chain: Solana, Base, BSC, Ethereum, or Hyperliquid.
+- Choose the chain: Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood.

 - Enter the target wallet address you want to copy.

-- Choose a sizing mode: Percentage (mirror a % of their trade size) or Fixed (use a fixed SOL/ETH amount per trade).
+- Choose a buy-sizing mode: Percentage (mirror a % of their buy size) or Fixed (use a fixed SOL/ETH/BNB/HYPE amount per trade for copied buys).

-- For percentage mode, set min and max limits to control your exposure.
+- For percentage buy sizing, set min and max limits to control your exposure.

 - Optionally add a label (e.g., "Smart Money Wallet").